Aethenheim/AethenheimMC/README.md

 I.e there will be no P2W aspect and no special discord ranks or anything silly like that (infact we do not have and will never have a discord, as it's a degenerate hellscape).

+The community is rated 17+.
+This means we do not willingly or knowingly allow anyone under that age to play here.
+If detected the minecraft account will be permbanned.
+Ex: Someone at the age of 13 joins.
+Gets caught = Permbanned for 5 years.

+The following countries or parts of countries are permabanned due to either ping or because they are pieces of shit.

+West USA (Ping)
+Russia (naturally, it has less to do with the war and more so with Russians being annoying drunk shitheads, also because they refuse to write in English)
+France (for refusing to write in English)
+UK (For larping 1984 and because they are retarded) China (for not being trustworthy)
+The entirety of Africa (Ping and because of corruption) All muslim majority countries besides Turkey.
+(Religious fundementalists have no place in the digital age).

 ## Aethenheim SMP MC server